thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/207/Screen_Shot_2016-06-21_at_3.51.26_AM.png)

-Notice how long it took to select these rows.

-Often a user only cares about a few columns.
 To select all the rows with just a few columns from the `movies` table, run the following command.

 ```sql
 SELECT id, title FROM movies;